hilites-today/hilites.today/README.md

 # hilites.today
-A issue tracker for https://hilites.today
+An issue tracking repository for https://hilites.today